-Below are some examples of accommodations grouped by task for students with dyslexia, dysgraphia, and/or dyscalculia.
-Please remember, accommodations should be aligned with the student's disability.
+Below are some examples of accommodations grouped by task for students with dyslexia.

-Reading: May include providing the student access to audiobooks and text-to-speech software, the teacher not calling on the student with dyslexia to participate in oral reading (unless the student volunteers), and allowing the student extra time to complete reading assignments.
+- Reading: May include providing the student access to audiobooks and text-tospeech software, the teacher not calling on the student with dyslexia to participate in oral reading (unless the student volunteers), and allowing the student extra time to complete reading assignments. - Mathematics: May include the student's use of a calculator or graph paper, access to written or digital copies of notes/formulas used in class, and the teacher breaking down assignments into smaller steps. - Spelling: May include the teacher reducing the number of items on spelling lists, providing access to spell-check and word prediction software, and not deducting points for spelling errors.

-- Mathematics: May include the student's use of a calculator or graph paper, access to written or digital copies of notes/formulas used in class, and the teacher breaking down assignments into smaller steps. - Spelling: May include the teacher reducing the number of items on spelling lists, providing access to spell-check and word prediction software, and not deducting points for spelling errors. - Writing: May include providing a student with a scribe, providing access to speech-totext software, offering written or digital copies of notes, minimizing the need to copy from the board, and providing graphic organizers. - Testing: May include providing extra time to students with dyslexia, allowing students to give answers orally, and providing students a quiet testing area. - Science/Social Studies: Access to written or digital copies of notes, extended time on assignments/projects, and access to the class textbook in an audio format. - Homework: Assignments may include reducing homework, allowing students to dictate their answers, allowing typewritten work, and allowing extended time to complete assignments.
+- Writing: May include providing a student with a scribe, providing access to speechto-text software, offering written or digital copies of notes, minimizing the need to copy from the board, and providing graphic organizers. - Testing: May include providing extra time to students with dyslexia, allowing students to give answers orally, and providing students a quiet testing area. - Science/Social Studies: Access to written or digital copies of notes, extended time on assignments/projects, and access to the class textbook in an audio format. - Homework: Assignments may include reducing homework, allowing students to dictate their answers, allowing typewritten work, and allowing extended time to complete assignments.